MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/end-life-cycle-groups-teams-sites-yammer.md

 **Duplicate the form**

 Forms can be [shared as templates](https://support.microsoft.com/office/82ea9d8a-260a-47a0-afdb-497f3d746e3f), allowing other users to copy it to their own account or a group.
-This does not retain the data from result submissions; only form structure such as questions and settings.
+This doesn't retain the data from result submissions; only form structure such as questions and settings.

 **Export results to a spreadsheet**

 If the data of the form responses needs to be retained, this can be achieved by [exporting the results to an Excel spreadsheet](https://support.office.com/article/02859424-341d-406f-b32a-9a0fbaf357af).
-This will only export the questions and their responses as data – it does not include graphs created by Forms.
+This will only export the questions and their responses as data – it doesn't include graphs created by Forms.

 **Delete the Form**

 While deletion of the group will also result in the deletion of any associated forms, group members can [directly delete them](https://support.microsoft.com/office/2207e468-ce1b-4c4a-a256-caf631d87af0) without being an owner of the group.
-However, this is a manual step that does not provide any additional benefit.
+However, this is a manual step that doesn't provide any additional benefit.

 ## OneNote